Shiroko253/Shiroko253/README.md

 - one discord user
 - one gamer
-- one nomar a man
+- one normar a man

 ---